-Founded by Aldo Cibic in the late Eighties, Cibic → Workshop is one of the best known Italian architecture and design firms.
-Cibic has worked in many parts of the world for over fifteen years.
+Founded by Aldo Cibic in the late Eighties, Cibic→Workshop is one of the best known Italian architecture and design firms.
+Cibic has worked in many parts of the world for over thirty years.

 Staff International / Diesel

 La Biennale di Venezia